skindstrom/4temps-tournament/README.md

 The directory **4temps-tournament** will henceforth be called the _root directory_.

-## Installing the project dependencies
-Go to the root directory of the project.
-Once there, run `npm install` to install all the dependencies of the project.
-**This may take a while**.

-**You're now all set to run the website!**

 ## Setting up the environment
 Some parts of the application is configured via environment variables.
 These can be set in a `.env` file in the root directory.
-An example `.env` file can be seen below
+An example `.env` file can be seen below.
+**Setting these are required.
+The example below will give you a fully functioning example.**
 ```sh
 NODE_ENV=development
 DB_URI=mongodb://localhost/4temps